History of Delaware County and Muncie, Indiana

 Delaware County History

-Delaware County was formed in 1827.
-It was named for the Delaware, a Native American people who then still inhabited the area.
-The Delaware were moved to new lands west of the Mississippi River in the 1840s.
-The county was once home to The Prophet, a brother of Tecumseh who instigated a major Indian uprising in 1811.
-David Conner was the first white settler, arriving in the early 1810s.
+Delaware County was authorized in January 1820 on New Purchase lands south of the Wabash River gained with the 1818 Treaty of St. Mary's.
+It encompassed the drainage basin of the White River, along which the Delaware, a Native American people, had settled, and from which the County takes its name.
+The Delaware people were moved to lands west of the Mississippi River in the 1840s.
+The county was once home to Tenskwatawa ("The Prophet"), a brother of Tecumseh who instigated a major Indian uprising in 1811, culminating in the Battle of Tippecanoe.
+David Conner, a trader, was the first white settler, arriving in the early 1810s.[4]
+After formation, numerous counties were carved from the original, and a remnant retaining the original name was organized in 1827.

 Following the American Civil War the county experienced an economic boom caused by the discovery of natural gas, which spurred rapid industrial growth in the surrounding area.